albop/tie_archive/session_5/index.md

 There is a difference though:
 - for traditionnal assets, guarantees are given by contracts (and law)
 - for a smart contract, it is by algorithm design
-  - in that sense, it is to create crypto-assets that are safe, by design
+  - in that sense, it permits the creation of crypto-assets that are safe, by design
   - ... as long as everything remains on the blockchain (collateral, margin calls, etc...)

 ----